adambiltcliffe/react-flask-webgame/README.md

 Move CardGameTextBox back into CardGameRenderer (and decompose?)

-Cache legal actions to avoid recomputing for validation

 Remove the ability to restart games once no longer needed for testing

 Set up replayable game actions on client